 After studying these pictures of morel mushrooms carefully, you should be able to see the differences between true morels and false morel mushrooms.
 If you're still unsure, here is some more information to help you identify a true morel mushroom vs false morels.

 Also, below you'll find a little video that reiterates what we've shared about the differences between the these "look-alike" morel mushrooms.

 In this video, Don King explains that the toxins in false morel mushrooms are dangerous.
 Just to be on the safe side, we'd recommend that you do not touch them.
 If you're spending a few hours hunting for morel mushrooms you may accidently touch your mouth.
 It's just not worth taking any chances.
 Food poisoning from morel mushrooms is not something you want to deal with.

 You'll also want to have a look at other Morel Mushroom Hunting Precautions.
 It's always good to know, before heading out to forage, different things to keep in mind, laws to respect, common dangers, and etiquette to be aware of.

 We have shown you what to look for and what not to touch with these visual tips for finding morel mushrooms.
 It is our desire to help you distinguish between the good, true morels and the false toxic morels.
 Having said these things, it is 100% your own responsibility to make sure that you know what you're eating.
-We do not take responsibility for you ingesting any mushrooms that have any adverse affects.
+We do not take responsibility for you ingesting any mushrooms that have any adverse effects.